You have a balance due on your shared responsibility payment account.

 Will I receive a penalty if I can't pay the full amount?

-No. The law prohibits the IRS from using liens or levies to collect any individual shared responsibility payment.
-However, if you owe a shared responsibility payment, the IRS may offset that liability against any tax refund that may be due to you.
+No. The law prohibits us from using liens or levies to collect any individual SRP.
+However, if you owe an SRP, we may offset that liability against any tax refund that may be due to you.

 What if I need to make a correction to my tax return?